A/B Testing Online Assets

-You can create a 5%, 10%, and often higher percentage increase in the performance of your online assets with A/B testing.
-Your company must have solid marketing expertise to get these noted percentages.
+With A/B testing, you can increase the performance of your online assets by 5%, 10%, and often higher percentages.
+Your company must have solid marketing expertise to achieve these noted percentages.
 One notable item is that you will get better marketing from riders vs. passengers.

-Without A/B testing, it is frustrating to guess what is and isn’t working.
-Also, guessing what changes to make eats up time and money.
-Plus, guessing will still leave you not knowing if you’ve maximized the performance of your marketing assets or not.
+Without A/B testing, you will have to guess what is and isn’t working, which can be frustrating.
+Guessing what changes to make also eats up time and money.
+Plus, guessing will still leave you wondering if you’ve maximized the performance of your marketing assets.

-But A/B testing your biker website design elements, social media posts, website SEO, newsletter, and other online marketing assets lets you know.
+But A/B testing your site elements, social media posts, website SEO, newsletter, and other online marketing assets lets you know.
 Specifically, this is because data supports the results of what works best based on facts.
 The benefit of data-driven decisions is explained in the MVP approach article.

 What Is A/B Testing?